irelius/test-deployment/README.md

 * Require proper authorization: Booking must belong to the current user
 * Request
   * Method: PUT/PATCH
-  * Route path: /api/bookings/:bookingId/users/:userId  <!-- -->
+  * Route path: /api/bookings/:bookingId/users/:userId  <!-- *** 1st rev: add /users/:userId after the /:bookingId as the current user -->
-  * Headers:
+  * Headers:                                            <!-- *** the userId will be replaced by req.user after the review -->
     * Content-Type: application/json
   * Body: